Connect with a certified trainer for free

 • Over-the-counter medications, such as tylenol or nonsteroidal anti-inflammatory (NSAID) medication like ibuprofen

-After your pain and swelling subside, your doctor may also recommend stretching and strengthening exercises to improve your range of motion and speed up your recovery.
+After your pain and thigh pain subsides, your doctor may also recommend stretching and strengthening exercises to improve your range of motion and speed up your recovery from a groin or iliopsoas strain.

 Try these exercises to help address your condition: